 With the help of GPS technology, employers have been able to track their mobile or field employees’ locations through GPS devices installed in vehicles.
-With more advanced technology, employers can now track their locations through GPS apps on employee smartphones.
+With more advanced technology, employers can now track their locations through GPS apps, time tracking software, or other time clock apps, on employee smartphones.
 While tracking has various benefits, it also presents several risks.
 Before deciding to track an employee using GPS, employers need to consider the privacy issues and legal ramifications involved.

 GPS Tracking Employees Laws

 If you have a new startup with employees, you may be wondering what is the best way to keep track of their schedules.
 One way to boost staff productivity is to ensure they are working when they are supposed to be.
 This article outlines some of the best practices involved when it comes to GPS tracking of employees by employers.

 Before anything, an employer should consider any state laws regarding GPS tracking of individuals.
 For instance, it is a criminal misdemeanor to use GPS to track the location of a vehicle in the state of Illinois without the vehicle owner’s consent.
 The only exception is when tracking is lawfully done by a law enforcement agency.

 An employer doesn’t violate this law by tracking a vehicle owned by the company that is being used by employees on the job because the employer, in this case, is the owner of the vehicle and consents to the tracking.
 Other states such as Texas, Delaware, California and Connecticut also have laws that specifically apply to GPS tracking.